gussi362/android_kernel_samsung_n770f/README.md

 >- I'm not responsible for anything this is as-is code ,use at your own RISK!.
 >- sell it or trade it with s20fe they have same price point in my region atleast or any other model.
 >- vault keeper errors on build .
+>- kperfmon_DUMMY warnings are normal
+>- BUILD TOOLS FOR THIS KERNEL ARE DOWNLOADED WHEN USING BUILD_KERNEL.SH ,and they also exists in git account.

 To build, run these commands;